nebuly-ai/optimate/README.md

 )
 ```

 We support also Azure OpenAI, HuggingFace, Cohere, Anthropic, VertexAI and Bedrock.
+To learn more please visit the [documentation](https://docs.nebuly.com/welcome/overview).